 What should you look out for?

-The market is unfortunately littered with non-compliant solutions, and although recent government regulations have tried to clamp down on them, they still exist.
+Unfortunately, the market is littered with non-compliant solutions, and although recent government regulations have tried to clamp down on them, they still exist.

 Some may offer you a big take-home pay with reduced tax liabilities by paying a part of your income over through PAYE (as a salary) and the rest as an offshore loan, shares or annuities.